 The apple exerts just as much force on the earth, mg.
 But to get acc of earth, this gets divided by M, the mass of the earth: earth's acc. = $(mg)/M \sim \text{tiny}$.

 And more on action-reaction...

-Recoil from a fired rifle: the force exerted on the bullet is just as large as the reaction force on the rifle, so the rifle kicks (recoils).
+The force exerted on the woman is just as large as the reaction force on the man, so he also moves backwards.
+But his acceleration is less since his mass is larger.

-But the acceleration of the rifle is much less than that of the bullet, because its mass (inertia) is much greater.